gunnarpope/cv/index.md

 * Lead Engineer designing wearable biosensors for physiological monitoring
 * Working with clients to translate their product vision into technical requirements and features
-* Leading hypothesis-driven testing for product performance evaluation and QC
+* Leading hypothesis-driven testing for product performance evaluation and quality control
 * Digital architect for real-time processing applications on resource-constrained devices
 * Leveraging machine learning (ML) algorithms to classify physiological behavior
 * Deploying Machine Learning applications (MLops) into the cloud and on embedded devices